Fitbit Charge 5 review: From basic band to pseudo smartwatch

 Fitbit Charge 5: Price and availability

-The Charge 5 was announced in late August 2021 and immediately went up for sale via pre-order, with the first devices expected to ship out in late September.
-Priced $30 higher than the Charge 4 at $180, the Charge 5 is the most expensive tracker Fitbit has ever made, though it is still $50 cheaper than its Versa 3 smartwatch.
+The Charge 5 was announced in late August 2021 and immediately went up for sale via pre-order, with the first devices shipping out in late September.
+The initial price tag is $30 higher than the Charge 4 at $180, which makes the Charge 5 is the most expensive tracker Fitbit has ever made, though it is still $50 cheaper than its Versa 3 smartwatch.
 The Charge 5 is available directly from Fitbit and major retailers such as Amazon, Best Buy, and B&H.

 Fitbit Charge 5: What's good